How to Become a Physicians, Pathologists in Connecticut

 Obtain Connecticut licensure or certification

 Connecticut may require specific licensing or professional certification for physicians, pathologistss.
-Requirements vary by state — contact the Connecticut Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Connecticut Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Connecticut

-Physicians, Pathologists salary range in Connecticut
+Physicians, Pathologists salary by metro area in Connecticut

 Physicians, Pathologists careers in other states